atesztoth/js-binary-tree/README.md

 ## Misc
 It "remembers about the history" in every node **ON PURPOSE**. \
 Another version is coming with an option to turn it off. _(Need For Time ™)_

+## Support
+You can find implementations for both Typescript and FlowJS.